cleipski/Citibike/README.md

 ## Introduction

 Citi Bike (https://www.citibikenyc.com/) is a bike-sharing program in New York City.
-They operate several hundred stations across mostly Manhattan and Brooklyn where customers can collect bikes and return them to any station after use.
+They operate several hundred stations across mostly Manhattan and Brooklyn.
+Customers pick up bikes at a station and return them to any station after use.

 The customer model currently distinguishes between annual customers (subscribers) and casual customers (1-day and 3-day passes).
 During the timeframe determined by the pass, the customer may take as many rides as desired.
 The duration of any single ride, however, is limited.

-At the end of 2016, Citi Bike had approximately 120,000 active annual subscribers and recorded just shy of 14 million rides that year.
-The total annual revenue eclipsed 40 million USD in 2016.
+At the end of 2016, Citi Bike recorded:

+* 120,000 active annual subscribers
+* 14 million rides that year
+* 40 million USD annual revenue

 ## Goals

+The goal of this analytics project is to generate value for Citi Bike by providing trackable metrics and actionable insights.

 A key metric for almost any business is current performance compared to expected performance.
 This allows decision makers to be constantly informed about the current state of the business and initiate action if required.

 In a naturally seasonal business like Citi Bike (especially considering the location), forecasting expected performance is non-trivial.
 Simply comparing to previous months ignores the seasonality, while comparison with previous years may ignore growth trends or targets.